 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 OK, kids, it’s officially getting hot!
 Temperatures are rising all across the country, and the onset of summer is just over a week away.
 It’s time to get outside for summer fun!
 No matter your chosen activity of outdoor awesomeness, though, you’re bound to get overheated from time to time with these sky-high temps.
 And, even worse, you could forget the sunscreen or protective clothing and get a little bit of a sunburn.

 But, never fear — your friends at One Green Planet are here to help save the day!
-All you need to do to sooth that overheated and/or burnt skin is a little DIY action and a few simple ingredients.
-Mist this combo onto dried or burnt skin, and you’ll be back in moisture land before you know it.
+All you need to do to soothe that overheated and/or burnt skin is a little DIY action and a few simple ingredients.
+Mist this combo onto dried or burnt skin, and you’ll be back in moist land before you know it.

 For the ingredients, you’ll need:

 - 1 teaspoon of melted (liquid) coconut oil